Bopified/ToyBattlesHQ/doc/intro.md

 - Autumn: Every community ticket is taken care by this (poor) soul.
 Community events?
 Check.
 Player support?
 Check.
 Moderation/Event Supporter management?
 Check.
 - Scayla: Currently unavailable, but worth mentioning.
 She's been taking care of the Moderators at ToyBattles and specifically served as a community manager.
 - Kixra: She mainly works on the design side.
 For example, the ToyBattles custom launcher is the result of her own efforts.

+*Note* Special mention to our Moderators and Event Supporters who actively support in mantaining a good relationship with the community.

 ### 1.1.2 About this emulator
 This is the first public server emulator for MicroVolts, fully written in C++.